kazurayam/UsingMaterialsInKatalonStudio/README.md

 Specifying a single file path is trivial.
 Say, 'C:\Users\me\tmp\screenshot.png' will be enough for one-time file.
 However if we are to make multiple *materials* repeatedly (10 times a day, for example) and if we are to review the *materials* after the test runs, then it becomes an itchy problem how to resolve appropriate paths for *materials*.

 The `Materials` library is designed to solve this problem.
-A test script in Katalon Studio can resolve a path for a *material* in the following format:
+By calling methods provieded by `MaterialRepository`, a test script in Katalon Studio can resolve a path for a *material* in the following format:

 `${projectDir}/Materials/${testSuiteName}/${testSuiteTimestamp}/${testCaseName}/${subdirs}/${fileName}`